hashicorp/vault-plugin-database-oracle/README.md

 This project uses the database plugin interface introduced in Vault version 0.7.1.

+## Platforms

+The goal is to support all platforms supported by both Vault and the Oracle Instant Client libraries

+* macOS 64-bit and 32-bit
+* Linux 64-bit and 32-bit
+* Windows 64-bit and 32-bit
+* Solaris 64-bit

 ## Build

 There is not currently a pre-built binary available.